Matex600/Battle-of-Grunwald/README.md

  My goal is to create a functioning and informative site detailing an event in the history of my country.
  <br>
  <br>

+ # UX
+The purpose of my project is to create a front-end only website for an important event in history, which is regarded as